API

 },

-details = {}, -- optional open JSON-compatible envelope
+details = {},

 is_error = false,

-zi.register_command(spec) accepts:
+zi.command(spec) accepts:

 name- Required string.
-Slash command name, without the leading
+Slash command name without

 /.

-description- Optional string.
-Shown in command lists.
+description- Optional string shown in command lists.

 return function(zi)